christianhaitian/ti99sim/README.md

-# Build for rgb10/OGA 1.1 using arm64 Ubuntu environment:
+# Build for Gameforce Chi using arm64 Ubuntu environment:

 Prerequisites:
  - Either: g++ v4.8 or newer, or clang++ v3.4 or newer